ryan-mahoney/Framework/docs/separation/index.rst

 Special Types
 +++++++++++++

-Separation has some special internal logic for dealing with certain data API types, such as Collection, Form and Document API types.
+Layout has some special internal logic for dealing with certain data API types, such as Collection, Form and Document API types.
 The bottom line, is that these types return JSON data, but sometimes there are some particular ways of calling them.

 Tips and Tricks
 +++++++++++++++

-This section show a few short-cuts and work arounds for using Separation.
+This section show a few short-cuts and work arounds for using Layout.

 Inline Partials
 ***************